nickrtorres/cecs342-lab/00/fe.md

 production rule.
 Everything else (i.e. an element not in angle brackets) is considered a terminal symbol.

-An example context-free grammar is given below for the made up language, Arithmos.
-Arithmos only supports binding statements of the form `let foo = bar` and printing statements of the form `print foo`.
+An example context-free grammar is given below for a simple made up language, Arithmos.
 ```
 <program>         ::= <stmt_list>
 <stmt_list>       ::= <stmt>